merkys/covid-lt/clusters.md

 ---------

 Contacts are mostly concentrated at the RBM, usually it is the heavy antibody chain that is located closest to the RBM.
+Contacts, mostly with light antibody chains, are observed with beta strand containing S1 position 355.
 Cluster is composed of many different antibodies.

 Cluster 5